About Field Studies

 Embodied Critical Thinking

-Central to the teaching philosophy of Field Studies is the idea of embodied critical thinking.
-The experiences and individual knowledge of students act as a fundamental starting point.
-Learning and collective forms of knowledge emerge from encounters and from activities that materialise at the periphery of the school, at the point where it comes into contact with the world.
-In practice, this means that residencies and teaching activities do not follow a fixed format and methodology but change depending on context and needs, inviting the active participation of host institutions, partner organisations, local communities and audiences.
-They vary in focus, intensity, and texture, ranging from interventions to durational projects that practice repetition and returns, from satellite programmes in connection with biennales or symposia to summer schools, from research and writing weeks to the establishment of temporary collectives, libraries, assemblies or civic classrooms.
+In practice, this means that residencies and teaching activities do not follow a fixed format but change depending on context and needs, inviting the active participation of host institutions, partner organisations, local communities and audiences.
+They vary in focus, intensity, and methodology, ranging from interventions to durational projects that practice repetition and returns, from satellite programmes in connection with biennales or symposia to summer schools, from research and writing weeks to the establishment of temporary collectives, libraries, assemblies or civic classrooms.

 Field Studies offers a form of study that is radically open and not oriented towards predetermined learning outcomes, but thinking in action.
 It happens in a space that is alive, and produced according to a set of terms and conditions that are continuously and carefully renegotiated by the people that produce it.
-Perhaps the guiding figure of Field Studies is the archipelago: not a singular territory, but a series of landings connected by the individual practices of its students and the relationships they form.
+Perhaps the guiding metaphor of Field Studies is the archipelago: not a singular territory, but a series of landings connected by the individual practices of its students and the relationships they form.

 FS2025_Day2__JK_4407